Appointments Process

 Justices of the Peace preside in hearings respecting criminal law and Provincial Offences Act (POA) matters.

-For further reading regarding what Justices of the Peace do, please visit here.
+For further reading about the role of a justice of the peace, please visit here.

-To observe these hearings, we recommend that you contact the relevant courts in the vacancy that you are applying and ask for a schedule to observe hearings where a Justice of the Peace is presiding.
+To observe these hearings, we recommend that you contact the relevant courts in the vacancy to which you are applying and ask for a schedule to observe hearings where a justice of the peace is presiding.
 Almost all hearings are available virtually.
 Finding the right court, at the right time that is hearing the matter you wish to observe may take some effort.
 Please be patient and remain courteous to busy court staff.

 To request information for remote or in-person hearing access, please contact the relevant courthouse, preferably by email, using the subject line, “Hearing Access Request” and identifying the type of case you want to attend and for information related to the schedule and links to participate as an observer.
 Please ensure to include your name in the request.